10 Best Michelin Star Restaurants in Tokyo

 Tempura Kondo is the first luxury Tempura restaurant which offers vegetables as well as seafood.
 If you have to travel on a limited budget, you can experience the Kondo’s authentic Tempura dishes more affordably at lunch time.

-▶︎Book your seats of Tempura Kondo in this link!
+▶︎Book your seats of Tempura Kondo here

 Michelin Star: ★★